saterunholy/cinepolis-temp4/README.md

 # Cinepolis Pie Chart Dark-Blue

-Echarts panel for grafana 6+ & 7+, coding with react.
+Softtek panel for grafana 6+ & 7+, coding with react.

 Code editor is attached in the edit panel to configure the option of echarts.